neoJINXD/Eternity/README.md

 This Project consists of making a calculator with the goal of solving transcendental functions without using existing math libraries.

-Information on team organization, tech stack, and the user guide can be found on [our wiki](https://github.com/neoJINXD/Eternity/wiki).
+Information on team organization and tech stack can be found on [our wiki](https://github.com/neoJINXD/Eternity/wiki).

 ---